 2010 - 2015: Expanding Our Program

-We established our Young Adult Program, which aimed to educate and prepare young adults for future employment and integration into their communities.
+While establishing our Young Adult Program, we aimed to educate and prepare young adults for future employment and integration into their communities.
 We also founded a Scholarship Program that allowed our first two students to study Nursing at the International University, Phnom Penh.
 Finally, we moved to a new location, where we could fully implement these programs alongside our Education and Basic Care Programs.

 2015 - 2020: Strengthening Quality & Governance